H1 2018 REPORT: THE STATE OF CUSTOMER JOURNEY HIJACKING

 The Impact to Online Businesses

 In the digital commerce arena, any interruptions distracting customers away from the intended online experience hurt the ability for businesses to convert and retain site visitors, and generate revenue.
-Through various types of injected ads, Online Journey Hijacking disrupts users throughout their journey with invasive promotions that redirect them to competing product offers, cutting directly into eCommerce conversions and revenue.
+Through various types of injected ads, Customer Journey Hijacking disrupts users throughout their journey with invasive promotions that redirect them to competing product offers, cutting directly into eCommerce conversions and revenue.

 In Namogoo’s 2018 Consumer Behaviour Study surveying over 1,300 U.S. online shoppers, over 58% of consumers indicated they were likely to click on product ads offering lower-priced products, while over 77% stated that encountering pop-ups, banners or advertisements from other sites would negatively impact their view of that retailer.
-Online Journey Hijacking is estimated to cost businesses between 2-5% in annual revenue.
+Customer Journey Hijacking is estimated to cost businesses between 2-5% in annual revenue.